Introduction to Ruby-on-Rails

 - Functionality Rich Web Services

-Application which feature a number of different functionalities such as a multi-sided platform encompassing a community platform, a cms, forums, geolocation, blogs or a solution with a combination of: a news service, a media content platform, a CRM and a community service, Ruby on Rails makes a suitable choice offering flexibility for the task.
+An application that features several different functionalities such as; a community platform, cms, forums, geolocation, blogs, or a solution with a combination of a news service, a media content platform, a CRM, and a community service.
+Ruby on Rails makes a suitable choice offering flexibility for the task.

 - Applications with Short Time to Market

-Very often a business needs to launch applications and the cost of delay is high.
+Very often, a business needs to launch apps, and the cost of delay is high.
 Ruby-on-Rails offers the fastest execution through its CoC and DRY principles.

 - Prototyping Web Applications